COSC3020/graph-search-sin-2pi/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+## Sources

+Prompted ChatGPT to help me create the tests.
+Asked it to create four tests cases that that will return the path to the target node.
+Wrote the rest of the test code myself basing it on previous test from other exercises.

 ## Bonus

 Implement and analyze breadth-first search.